 How Germany Staffed Up Contact Tracing Teams To Contain Its Coronavirus Outbreak

-Germany, a country of over 83 million people, has flattened its coronavirus curve, dropping from a peak of more than 6,000 new cases a day to just around 600 now.
-One tool the country has relied on: contact tracing by telephone.
+Germany, a country of more than 83 million people, has flattened its coronavirus curve, dropping from a peak of more than 6,000 new cases a day to just around 600 now.
+Contact tracing by telephone is one tool the country has relied on.

 "Public Health Authority, Pankow," says an operator, answering her phone before the first ring is over and identifying the Berlin district where she works.
 "So," she confirms with the caller, "you've had contact with someone who's tested positive."